sedcakmak/oracle-aggregator/README.md

 - Pyth Network
 - Dia API

 It then calculates the average SOL/USD price and displays it on the frontend using React/Typescript.

 ## Requirements

-To run this project locally, ensure you have Node.js installed on your machine.
+To run this project locally, make sure you have Node.js installed on your machine.

 ## Getting Started